LotusiaStewardship/lotus-lib/docs/SIGHASH_LOTUS/SIGHASH_LOTUS_EXAMPLES.md

 ## Summary

-SIGHASH_LOTUS is now fully integrated into lotus-lib:
+SIGHASH_LOTUS is now fully integrated into lotus-sdk:

 - ✅ Use `Transaction.sign()` with `SIGHASH_LOTUS` flag
 - ✅ Automatically tracks spent outputs via `.from()`